-The design and manufacture of pharmaceutical tablets is a complex multi-stage process whereby formulation scientists insure that the correct amount of drug substance in the right form is delivered at the appropriate time, at the proper rate and in the desired location with its chemical integrity protected to that point.
-Most drug substance do not possess the required properties which gives satisfactory flow from the hopper to the die cavity of tablet presses.
-As a result, they are subjected to pre-treatment either alone or in combination with suitable excipients to form free flowing granules that lend themselves to tableting.
+The design and manufacture of pharmaceutical tablets is a complex multi-stage process whereby formulation scientists ensure that the correct amount of drug substance in the right form is delivered at the appropriate time, at the proper rate and in the desired location with its chemical integrity protected to that point.
+Most drug substances do not possess the required properties which give satisfactory flow from the hopper to the die cavity of tablet presses.
+As a result, they are subjected to pre-treatment either alone or in combination with suitable excipients to form free-flowing granules that lend themselves to tabletting.

 - 1 Primary goals of tablet manufacturing process

 - 2 Factors that influence the choice of manufacturing process used during tablet formulation

 - 3 Personnel requirements during manufacture of pharmaceutical tablets

 - 4 Area required for manufacture of tablets